Chair’s Introduction

 Non-Executive Directors

 The non-executive Directors assist in the development of strategy and monitor its delivery within the Company’s established risk appetite.
 They are responsible for bringing sound judgement and objectivity to the Board’s deliberations and decision-making process.
 In addition, the non-executive Directors constructively challenge, support and review the performance of executive Directors.
+As Board committee members the non-executive Directors also, amongst other matters within the terms of reference of each committee, review the integrity of the Group’s financial information and set the remuneration of the executive Directors.

 In addition to matters outlined above, there is regular communication between executive and non-executive Directors including, where appropriate, updates on matters requiring attention prior to the next Board meeting.
 The non-executive Directors meet, as appropriate but no less than annually, without executive Directors being present and further meet annually without the Chair present.